alexandersep/notes/README.md

 Notes:
     Make sure to change the NOTES_DIR variable to suit your directory All markdown files will be sorted based on "> Date: dd-mm-yyyy \" which is expected to be somewhere in the file.
-This will be later used to compile to LaTeX
+This will be later used to compile to LaTeX.
+    If the date is not present, then the file will not be sorted.
+It will be compiled to LaTeX and showed up after the sorted markdown files on the pdf.
 ```
 ## Dependencies
 * Changeable dependencies